Table of Contents

 This part is visually stunning and there is a lot to see and do.
 There is a mix of historic spots, sleepy beach towns, lots of outdoor activities (surfing, hiking, horseback riding, biking), world-class wineries, artisan makers, craft beer, farm-to-table food, family farms, boutique hotels, and local restaurants aplenty.

-As such, you’ll want to plan your trip around your interests.
+As such, you’ll want to plan your Big Sur drive around your interests.
 Give yourself at least a day in a few of the towns along the way, such as Santa Barbara, Paso Robles, Pismo Beach, and, of course, Big Sur.
-Or, if you want to go to quieter, less-frequented spots, consider Morro Bay, Cambria, Santa Ynez Valley, or Carmel Valley.
+Or, if you want to go to quieter, less-frequented California Highway 1 towns, consider Morro Bay, Cambria, Santa Ynez Valley, or Carmel Valley.

 You can extend the trip a few days to check out San Francisco, Sonoma, or even Mendocino.
 But, if you’re looking to drive the central part from Los Angeles to Monterey, we’d suggest between four and seven days.